project-chip/connectedhomeip/examples/rvc-app/README.md

 ## Testing

-PICS files that detail what this app supports testing are available in the `pics` directory as txt files.
-After building the RVC example app, chip-tool, and setting up the testing environment, python tests can be executed with `./scripts/tests/run_python_test.py --script src/python_testing/<script_name>.py --script-args "--storage-path admin_storage.json --PICS examples/rvc-app/rvc-common/pics/<PICS_FILE>.txt --int-arg <PIXIT_Definitions:1>"`
+A PICS file that details what this app supports testing is available in the `pics` directory as a txt file.
+After building the RVC example app, chip-tool, and setting up the testing environment, python tests can be executed with `./scripts/tests/run_python_test.py --script src/python_testing/<script_name>.py --script-args "--storage-path admin_storage.json --PICS examples/rvc-app/rvc-common/pics/RVC_App_Test_Plan.txt --int-arg <PIXIT_Definitions:1>"`

 **Note:** If the testing environment has not been commissioned with the RVC app, use chip-tool to switch on the commissioning window